Dagi07/Quiz-App-AAiTMobileProgramingII/README.md

 Random questions mode

 # Description
-Our application is a quiz app that is categorized, has a timer, leaderboard and has a easy to understand interface.
+Our application is a quiz app that is categorized, has a timer, leaderboard and has an easy to understand interface.
 You can switch between Random and Categorized question modes.